victorcezeh/global-superstore-project/README.md

 - Question 3
   - Assess Nigeria’s profitability (i.e., total profit) for 2014.
 How does it compare to other African countries?
   - What factors might be responsible for Nigeria’s poor performance?
-You might want to investigate shipping costs and the average discount as potential root causes.

 - Question 4
   - Identify the product subcategory that is the least profitable in Southeast Asia.
 Note: For this question, there is an assumption that Southeast Asia comprises Cambodia, Indonesia,       Malaysia, Myanmar(Burma), the Philippines, Singapore, Thailand, and Vietnam.